NordicSemiconductor/nrf-device-lister-js/README.md

 #### Equipments

 The project comes with automated integration tests in the `test` directory.
-In order to run the test, the following devices must be connected to the PC:
+In order to run the basic tests, the following devices must be connected to the PC:
+* JLink devices
+* Nordic USB devices

+In order to run the full tests, e.g. on the build server, the following device must be connected to the PC together with environment variables set (see below):
-* a nRF52840 development kit must be attached to the PC on CDC ACM port and
+* a nRF52840 development kit attached to the PC on both JLink port and CDC ACM port
-* a nRF52840 dongle which is preprogrammed must be attached to the PC.

 #### Environment Variables

 The following environment variables need to be set to specify certain devices for the tests.
-* LISTER_NRF52840_DK_JLINK_SERIAL_NUMBER
-* LISTER_NRF52840_DK_USB_SERIAL_NUMBER
+* NRF52840_DK_JLINK_SERIAL_NUMBER
-* LISTER_NRF52840_DONGLE_USB_SERIAL_NUMBER
+* NRF52840_DK_USB_SERIAL_NUMBER

-Otherwise, the test will fail.

 To run the tests: